bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 Second, I applied data type transformations to convert the columns from the raw character/string types to numeric types because ML models typically require that the input columns be numeric.

-Third, I scaled some of the non-boolean numeric columns using the standardization transform so that the scaled columns have a mean of 0 and standard deviation of 1; these scaled columns reduce the impact of outliers and improve the fit of the algorithm to the supervised training data as well as its ability to generally perform predictions on the evaluation and actual data in the real world.
+Third, I moved the target column to be the first column because that is expected for the built tabular data algorithms such as Linear Learner, KNN, and XGBoost.
+I also scaled some of the non-boolean numeric columns using the standardization transform so that the scaled columns have a mean of 0 and standard deviation of 1; these scaled columns reduce the impact of outliers and improve the fit of the algorithm to the supervised training data as well as its ability to generally perform predictions on the evaluation and actual data in the real world.

-For both of these operations, Data Wrangler simplifies the data pipeline process with easy, built-in operations that can be created visually in a data pipeline [workflow](02a-DataWrangler-heartdisease-DataFlow.flow) without any code.
+For all of these columnar operations, Data Wrangler simplifies the data pipeline process with easy, built-in operations that can be created visually in a data pipeline [workflow](02a-DataWrangler-heartdisease-DataFlow.flow) without any code.

 ![Heart Disease Data Wrangler Data Flow](../assets/heart-disease-2.1.2-datawrangler-flow.png)